ysyk2021/the-power-of-adaptability-using-lifelong-learning-to-navigate-change/src/chapter-1-2.md

-Chapter 6: How to Use This Guide
+How to Use This Guide
 ================================

 In this chapter, we will explore how to effectively use this guide, "The Power of Adaptability: Using Lifelong Learning to Navigate Change."
 This guide is designed to provide you with practical strategies and insights to develop adaptability through lifelong learning.
 By following the steps outlined below, you can maximize the benefits of this guide and enhance your ability to navigate change successfully.